ShuzhiLiu/RSNABreast2ndPlace/solution_summary.md

 the DualView model due to their higher Public LB score and Fold 0 score.

-The MultiLateralityDualView model, on the other hand, aims to compare the left and right breast when detecting cancer.
+The MultiLateralityDualView model, on the other hand, aims to compare the left and right breasts when detecting cancer.
 We noticed that the image style varies significantly with machine IDs, but for a particular patient, the image style remains the same.
 Additionally, most patients only have cancer on one side of the breast.
 Therefore, we believed it would be more logical to enable the model